bright/new-www/content/projects/just-eat-pos-–-mobile-apps-for-restaurant-system.md

 * Barcode scanners,
 * Kiosks.

-Our applications have been integrated mostly with Sunmi Technology – one of the top global hardware providers.
+Our applications have been integrated mostly with **Sunmi Technology** – one of the top global hardware providers.

 ## **Result**

 Just Eat POS (prev.
 Practi) and Bright Inventions have established a long-term business relationship.
-Although the retail system is no longer developed.
-Bright Inventions Android and iOS developers still work with Just Eat Takeaway on other solutions.
+Although the retail system is no longer developed. **Bright Inventions Android and iOS developers still work with Just Eat Takeaway on other solutions**.